Hide.me VPN review

 Price-wise this one of the most accessible VPNs on the market (in a sense).
 The main reason is they have a free version.

-As for the paid version, here are the potential subscription options:
+As for the premium plans, here are the potential subscription options:

 You can pay with credit cards, PayPal, SEPA Direct Debit, and there are even cryptocurrencies.
 All plans come with a 30-day money-back guarantee, so if something rubs you the wrong way, there's a way out.